 Report all accidents to your car insurance carrier even if it was not your fault.
 The phone number is listed on your insurance card.
 Some insurance plans state that will pay more if you don’t report an accident immediately.

 Your car insurance rates will not automatically go up because you were in a minor collision.
 Factors such as fault and the value of the damage will affect how your carrier handles the accident.
 In the days and weeks after your collision, take the following steps to settle your claim.

 Even if there is no damage to any of the cars involved in the minor traffic collision, it’s still a good idea to call your insurance carrier and let them know what happened.
 This way, if the other driver’s story changes over time, you’ll have some evidence supporting your record of events.

 Handling even a minor fender bender can be time consuming.
 Your life was busy before the accident, and now you need to deal with the insurance company and schedule car repairs.
-An experienced car accident attorney can help with your claim.
-Get started now with a free claim review.
+An experienced car accident attorney can help you with the heavy lifting involved in processing your claim.

 Contact a qualified auto accident attorney to make sure your rights are protected.